 Some communities are organized by companies.
-For example, the Harley Owners Group (HOG), a club for Harley motorcycle owners, was organized by Harley-Davidson.
+For example, Nike Plus is a community built around a sensor that tracks how far you run.
+The sensor can be inserted into Nike running shoes or clipped to competitors' shoes, but the community was formed on the Nike Plus Web site.
+Here runners could use the input from the sensor to compete against each other, track their own performance and progress, and share experiences with each other.
 But many communities spring up naturally, without any help from a marketer.
 A local arts community is an example.
-In the case of Ambrielle, JCPenney created and manages the group; in the case of the HOG, Harley-Davidson manages the group in conjunction with its members.
+In the case of Ambrielle, JCPenney created and manages the group; in the case of the Nike Plus, Nike manages the group in conjunction with its members.

-Another difference between the Ambrielle community and HOG is that the Ambrielle community is only composed of influencers.
-By contrast, anyone who owns a Harley can be a member of HOG.
+Another difference between the Ambrielle community and Nike Plus is that the Ambrielle community is only composed of influencers.
+By asking a series of questions, JCPenney could identify which women were influencers and invite them to join.
+By contrast, anyone who owns a Nike Plus sensor can be a member of Nike Plus.
 Ambrielle influencers provide feedback about products to JCPenney and take an active role in designing the company's offerings.
 In other words, the influencers participate regularly in marketing research activities.
 Another term for this type of community is an influencer panel7.